vedantbhoj/Network-Application-Programming/Readme.md

 This project is aimed at automating the process of CPU Utilization monitoring and viewing changes made to network configuration files present on the Arista EOS Switch.

+The project was built by the following team:

 Tejas Madappa

 Vedant Bhoj (013554593)